dylan-chong/engr201-assignments/Final Report.md

 Facebook created a fact checking system.
 Facebook users can request an article to be checked by independent organisations such as Politifact.
-If the fact checking organisation(s) determine that the article is fake, a 'disputed' space warning is displayed on the article for everyone to see [9], [10].
+If the fact checking organisation(s) determine that the article is fake, a 'disputed' space warning is displayed on the article for everyone to see [@facebookAddRightWing@facebookAddRightWing], [10].

-Facebook has recently been accused of only using left-leaning fact checkers [9].
+Facebook has recently been accused of only using left-leaning fact checkers [@facebookAddRightWing].
 This shows that it is quite easy for a single organisation to create a bias, whether it is accidental or not.

 If the fact checking system had been a censorship system instead, this bias could have had notable implications.
 A censorship system would have greater